A treble from Ronnie

 1983 - We played out a goalless draw at Highfield Road.

 1963 - We also struck five, coming from two goals down to beat Tottenham Hotspur 5-2 at Anfield in a top-flight match.
-Willie Stevenson, Ian St. John and Kevin Lewis were all on target that Good Friday, to add to a brace from Jimmy Melia.
-Gerry Byrne made his 117th consecutive appearance, before he missed the next four games, having not missed a game since October 1960.
+Kevin Lewis netted his 44th and final reds goal with Willie Stevenson and Ian St. John also on target that Good Friday, to add to a brace from Jimmy Melia.
+Gerry Byrne made his 117th consecutive appearance, before he missed the next four games, having not missed a match since October 1960.
 Cliff Jones struck the first of his five goals against the reds, with Terry Dyson also on target.

 On our way to Wembley

 1978 - We won through to the European Cup Final for the second successive season, beating Borussia Mönchengladbach 3-0 at Anfield, to progress 4-2 on aggregate.
 Ray Kennedy, Kenny Dalglish and Jimmy Case netted on the night.